mongodb/docs-relational-migrator/source/includes/steps-create-relational-connection-short.rst

             #.
 Paste your connection string into the ``JDBC URI`` field.

-         .. step:: If you don't have a saved connection string, create it by entering the following information:
+         .. step:: If you don't have a connection string, create it by entering the following information:

             .. include:: /includes/table-oracle-connection-fields.rst

-         .. step:: Enter credentials.
+         .. step:: Enter connection credentials.

             Enter the :guilabel:`Username` and :guilabel:`Password` to use for authentication, and optionally check :guilabel:`Save password`.